-- 4.24 In addition, any teachers who have an AAI user in their care will be responsible for familiarising themselves with the child's allergy status and care plan.
-They can request a meeting with the School Nurse to assist in this, but the responsibility lies with the individual staff member to action this.
-The ISAMS system gives an immediate visual prompt for each child (red flag) with written details of a serious medical condition or allergy. - 4.25 Staff need to request a first aid bag prior to any match or trip to ensure that the correct medication is provided by the School Nurse. - 4.26 Staff should identify children with allergies to the catering staff at away matches and trips/residentials so that alternative food can be provided.
+- In addition, any teachers who have an AAI user in their care will be responsible for familiarising themselves with the child's allergy status and care plan.
+They can request a meeting with the School Nurse (Matron) to assist in this, but the responsibility lies with the individual staff member to action this.
+The ISAMS system gives an immediate visual prompt for each child (red flag) with a serious medical condition or allergy. - Staff need to request a first aid bag prior to any match or trip to ensure that the correct medication is provided by the School Nurse (Matron). - Staff should identify children with allergies to the catering staff at away matches and trips/residentials so that alternative food can be provided.